-At Arles, near the outlet of the Rhône River to the Mediterranean Sea, SSC are measured by the MOOSE network (Mediterranean Ocean Observing System for the Environment) with sampling conducted in the SORA monitoring station (Raimbault et al., 2014).
+At Arles, near the outlet of the Rhône River to the Mediterranean Sea, SSC are measured by the Mediterranean Ocean Observing System for the Environment (MOOSE) network with sampling conducted in the SORA monitoring station (Raimbault et al., 2014).
 Water intake is located on a floatable structure at a distance of 7 m from the bank and 0.5 m under the surface.
-Sampling for SSC is achieved using a cooled automatic water sampler that fills a daily bottle with 150 mL every 90 minutes (Eyrolle et al., 2010).
-During flood events (water discharge greater than 3000 m3 s-1), 150 mL samples are collected every 30 minutes to constitute a composite sample every 4 hours.
-Samples are poisoned with HgCl2 and kept at 5°C until they are filtered on GF/C Whatman pre-conditioned glass fiber filters (dried at 500°C for 4 hours).
+Sampling for SSC is achieved using a cooled automatic water sampler that fills a daily bottle with 150 mL every 90 min to constitute a daily composite sample (Eyrolle et al., 2010).
+During flood events (water discharge greater than $3000 \,\mathrm{m^3 \, s^{-1}}$), 150 mL samples are collected every 30 min to constitute a composite sample every 4h.
+Samples are poisoned with HgCl2 and kept at 5°C until they are filtered on GF/C Whatman preconditioned glass fiber filters (dried at 500 °C for 4h).
 The filtered volumes are adapted to the charge of SPM.